 Inferring frontier costs at heights below MES thus requires the realization of non-frontier supply.
-The equilibrium $E_5$ must be generated by some such supply curve intersecting with a demand curve (neither is shown).
-However, lower prices at the same height $h_5$ could also be observed, given appropriate demand and regulated supply shocks.
-The lowest possible observable price is $p_{6} = AC(h_5)$, which would be generated by the joint realization of a demand and non-frontier supply that intersect at $E_6$.\footnote{Recall that firms are perfectly competitive and that the demand that passes through $E_5$ or $E_6$ are market demands scaled down to the parcel, and so firm, level.} No lower price is possible at $h_5$; otherwise, firms would suffer losses.
+Equilibrium $E$ must be generated by some such supply curve intersecting with a demand curve (neither is shown).
+However, lower prices at the same height $h$ could also be observed, given appropriate demand and regulated supply shocks.
+The lowest possible observable price is $p' = AC(h)$, which would be generated by the joint realization of a demand and non-frontier supply that intersect at $E'$.\footnote{Recall that firms are perfectly competitive and that the demand that passes through $E$ or $E'$ are market demands scaled down to the parcel, and so firm, level.} No lower price is possible at $h$; otherwise, firms would suffer losses.

 Hence, whereas minimum price, conditional on height, converges to MC at heights for which AC is increasing, it converges to AC where AC is decreasing.

-Minimum price thus identifies the maximum of frontier AC and MC, denoted as $G(h) = \max\{AC(h),MC(h)\}$, which in Figure \ref{figACMC} is the blue curve $\min \{P(h)\}$ $=AC(h)$ and the red curve $\min \{P(h)\}=MC(h)$.
+Minimum price thus identifies the maximum of frontier AC and MC, denoted as $G(h) = \max\{AC(h),MC(h)\}$, which in Figure \ref{fig:ACMC} is the blue curve $\min \{P(h)\}$ $=AC(h)$ and the red curve $\min \{P(h)\}=MC(h)$.
 Whereas identification at heights of increasing AC requires variation in demand in unregulated markets, identification at heights of decreasing AC requires variation in both demand and regulation.

 Assuming a U-shaped frontier average cost curve is an important simplification.
 In principle, the cost structure might differ.
 First, average costs might be declining for some region at high heights.
-The maximum extent of the rate of decline decreases with height, however, since total costs are weakly increasing $ (AC(h)-AC(h-1))/AC(h-1) \geq -1/h. $ Second, there may be regions where marginal frontier costs exceed average costs yet are decreasing, where firms would ordinarily not operate, but might under regulation.
+However, the maximum extent of the rate of decline decreases with height, since total costs are weakly increasing $ (AC(h)-AC(h-1))/AC(h-1) \geq -1/h. $ Second, there may be regions where marginal frontier costs exceed average costs yet are decreasing, where firms would ordinarily not operate, but might under regulation.
 This would be especially difficult to handle as the minimum observable price would actually exceed frontier marginal costs.
 Furthermore, incorporating such irregular cost structures would involve multiple local turning points, as opposed to the single one at MES that we have here.
 For these reasons, we impose the condition of a U-shaped average cost curve.